vieuxtemps/windows-vim-mode/README.md

 # Tips

 - I strongly suggest using `Shift+Capslock` to enter `Normal` mode.
 This will allow your hands to be properly positioning for high-likelihood proceeding commands (such as h/j/k/l/w/v/b).
 Pressing `Shift+Capslock` should not turn your Capslock light indicator on.
 - I strongly suggest using [Microsoft PowerToys](https://github.com/microsoft/PowerToys) to remap `Esc` to `Capslock` and `Capslock` to `Esc`, since this is the way vim was originally meant to be used.
 Note that you don't need to do this to use `Shift+Capslock` to enter `Normal` mode, and that AutoHotkey will ignore your PowerToys remap (i.e. the code will always consider `Capslock` to be your physical Capslock key).
+Note: in the demo video above, `Capslock` is being displayed as `Capital`.

 # Commands